 Graduate Studies Costs

-For tuition and living costs, please view the Cost of Graduate School page.
-International applicants recommended for admission to the Graduate School are required to show sufficient funds to attend the University during the course of studies (tuition, food and housing, incidentals and health insurance) to be officially accepted by the Graduate School.
+For tuition and living costs, please view the cost of attendance.
+International applicants admitted to the university are required to show sufficient funds to attend the University during the course of studies (tuition, food and housing, incidentals and health insurance).
+International Student Services (ISS) will request this information at the time of admission.
+For more information, see ISS’ Becoming a Global Badger homepage.

 Financial Assistance